-The GDST recognises the critical importance of actively contributing to multi-agency safeguarding policy and practice: "Everyone who works with children has a responsibility for keeping them safe.
-No single practitioner can have a full picture of a child's needs and circumstances and, if children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action.5".
+The GDST/ATB recognises the critical importance of actively contributing to multi-agency safeguarding policy and practice.
+Everyone who works with children has a responsibility for keeping them safe.
+No single practitioner can have a full picture of a child's needs and circumstances and, if children and families are to receive the right help at the right time, everyone who comes into contact with them has a duty to collaborate to identify concerns, share information and take prompt action.